chocolatey/docs/input/en-us/c4b-environments/quick-start-environment/qde-deprecation.md

 ## I have a Quick Deploy Environment Solution in place.
 What do I do now?

-The beauty is while we don't support the Quick Deploy Environment as a new deployment option.
-If already deployed, you have the same components (Sonatype Nexus, Jenkins, and Chocolatey Central Management) as our current environment solutions.
+While we don't support the Quick Deploy Environment as a new deployment option, if already deployed you have the same components (Sonatype Nexus, Jenkins, and Chocolatey Central Management) as our current environment solutions.
 You simply need to keep them up to date going forward.

 ### How Do I Handle SSL Certificate Renewal?

-Our [certificate renewal documentation](xref:quick-start-guide-cert-renewal) for Quick Start Guide works just fine on the older Quick Deploy Environment.
+Our [certificate renewal documentation](xref:quick-start-guide-cert-renewal) for Quick Start Guide works on the older Quick Deploy Environment.

 ### How Do I Upgrade My Nexus Instance?